GraphAccess and InterGraph Reference Guide

 ALTERNATIVES:

-* if the Cypher query returns nodes, and one wants to extract the internal Neo4j ID's or labels
+* if the Cypher query returns nodes, and one wants to extract the internal database ID or node labels

 (in addition to all the properties and their values) then use query_extended() instead.